Research Apprenticeship

 - performing activities that contribute meaningfully to the research process.

-Advisory Committee: Once the student and advisor agree on a thesis idea, the student will form an Advisory Committee.
-The Advisory Committee will serve as both the student’s Thesis Committee and Comprehensive Examination Committee, and help develop a Plan of Study.
+Once the student and advisor agree on a thesis idea, the student will form an Advisory Committee.
+The Advisory Committee will serve as both the student’s Thesis Committee* and Comprehensive Examination Committee*, and help develop a Plan of Study.

-- The student’s advisor will serve as the chair of the advisory committee and will help the student select other members.
+The student’s advisor will serve as the chair of the advisory committee and will help the student select other members.
 Advisory Committee members should have the background and interest necessary to counsel, direct, and evaluate the specific student research project undertaken.
 Participation as an Advisory Committee member is voluntary on the part of the faculty member.

-Plan of Study: Advisory Committee and student jointly develop a plan of study that describes the coursework that the student intends to complete.
+Advisory Committee and student jointly develop a plan of study that describes the coursework that the student intends to complete.
 This coursework should insure that the student acquires the knowledge and skills needed for successful completion of the intended thesis project.
 Although the end of the first semester is the target date for completing the Plan of Study, each student must complete a plan of study no later than the middle of the second semester.